Frédéric Boutet: The Amateur (conclusion)

 The jeweler understood the strength of this argument.
 He rose and answered in a tone of reproach and affliction, that of a benefactor ill-used:

-“If this is all your thanks for the bounty I’ve shown you in not making a complaint…”
+“If this is all your thanks for the benevolence I’ve shown you in not making a complaint…”

 And he made his way home sadly, while Marcel, triumphant, felt the clear sun of deliverance illuminate a foggy night.